ThomasVon2021/blikvm-site/docs/en/update.md

 !!! info "Common causes of upgrade errors"
     * The device is not connected to the network;
     * Network access to github is limited;

+!!! warning "We strongly recommend performing the update while you are in close proximity to the BliKVM hardware you are upgrading.
+The reason is if anything goes wrong you can intervene."

 ## **Web UI update**